tay2501/AI-Task-Notify-Hook/docs/source/configuration.rst

 Configuration
 =============

-Aitask Notify Hook uses a flexible configuration system with JSON and YAML files to control notification behavior, logging, and application settings.
+Ai-task Notify Hook uses a flexible configuration system with JSON and YAML files to control notification behavior, logging, and application settings.

 Configuration Files